 To avoid this scam:

-- Remember that the Office of International Affairs is your only point of contact regarding your immigration status.
-The U.S. government or your home country’s government will not contact you directly.
+- Remember that the Office of International Affairs is your main point of contact regarding your immigration status.
+The U.S. government or your home country’s government will not contact you directly to ask for payments.

 - Know that government agencies in general will never contact you by telephone and demand immediate payment or request that a student wire money for immediate payment.